mchiriboga/Forecasting-of-Staffing-Needs-in-Health-Care/doc/proposal.md

-# Short-term staff demand forecast for Providence Healthcare
+# Foresting of staff needs

 April, 2019